Sherwood Schwartz: Early life

 Schwartz was born in Passaic, New Jersey, to a Jewish family.
 His parents were Herman and Rose Schwartz.
-He was a younger brother of writer Al Schwartz.
-His younger brother, Elroy Schwartz (1923-2013), a comedy writer, became a principal screenwriter for Gilligan's Island and other series.
+He was a younger brother of writer Al Schwartz (1910–1988).
+His younger brother, Elroy Schwartz (1923–2013), a comedy writer, became a principal screenwriter for Gilligan's Island and other series.
 Sherwood Schwartz is the uncle of Douglas Schwartz (who created the Baywatch TV series), Bruce Schwartz and Judithe Randall.

 Career

-Schwartz's entertainment career came "by accident".
-He relocated from New York to Southern California to pursue a Master of Science degree in Biology.
-In need of employment, he began writing jokes for Bob Hope's radio program, for which Schwartz's brother, Al Schwartz, worked.
-Schwartz recalled that Hope "liked my jokes, used them on his show and got big laughs.
-Then he asked me to join his writing staff.
 Schwartz had hoped to become a doctor, but found that he was unable to be admitted to medical school at that time, due to a quota limiting the number of Jewish students.

 He went on to write for Ozzie Nelson's The Adventures of Ozzie and Harriet and other radio shows.
 Schwartz served in the United States Army for over four years.
 While serving, he was a writer on the Armed Forces Radio Network before he got his break in television.
 From 1956 to 1962, Schwartz was head writer for The Red Skelton Show, for which he won an Emmy Award in 1961.
 He went on to create and produce Gilligan's Island and The Brady Bunch.
 He wrote the theme song for three of his shows: Gilligan's Island (co-wrote), It's About Time, and The Brady Bunch.

 Syndication turned his two major successes into TV institutions with cultural relevance.
 He made them icons and as a result became a television icon himself.